Canto-Network/docs/technical-reference/validators/slashing.md

 ## Downtime Slashing

-Downtime slashing occurs when a validator fails to sign 3000 consecutive blocks, which corresponds to approximately three hours of downtime.
+Downtime slashing occurs when a validator fails to sign 3000 consecutive blocks, which corresponds to approximately five hours of downtime.

 As a penalty for downtime, validators are:

 * slashed by **0.75%**
-* jailed temporarily
+* jailed for 1800 seconds (30 minutes)

 ## **Consensus Fault Slashing**